 What do Bonner Leaders do?

-Bonner Leaders work eight hours per week at a nonprofit organization in the Tampa Bay Area, with their wages paid from The University of Tampa’s work study funding.
+Bonner Leaders work nine hours per week at a nonprofit organization in the Tampa Bay Area, with their wages paid from The University of Tampa’s work study funding.
 During their first semester, the Bonner Leaders select their placement at a specific nonprofit organization with the hope that they will continue working there for their four years of college, gaining increasing responsibility each year.
 Several Bonner Leaders work at the same site and collaborate on various social justice initiatives.

 The Bonner Program Common Commitments

 Bonners across the country explore the following values during the service: